Hank-M00dy/Obsidian-test-pages/content/index.md

 By sharing my notes I hope to provide a knowledge base myself and others can refer to.
 My aim is to bring a lot of different topis of interest together into one place, hopefully relevant to one another when viewed as a whole.

-The overall structure will be as follows
+The overall structure will be as follows:

 ## [[Index]]
 The central hub, this should allow you or I to navigate to information quickly and foster exploration